DevOpsPlayground/Docker-Podman/lab_2/README.md

 curl ${container IP}
 ```

-Your outputs should look like below
+Your outputs should look like below:

 ![rootful](./images/rootful.png)

 **Note:** You will see the same behaviour with your Docker container.
 CNI will be created, your container will be attached to it once started and routable IP will be assigned (see example below)